yonguelink/botwMapExtractor/README.md

 Simply run `npm install` and `npm start` to run the tool

 Read the first few lines (for now) to see the "parameters" you can give it (hardcoded, for now).

+## WARNING

+In the `main.js` file, I reference IGN and Zelda Dungeon as potentials sources BUT this essentially steals their content.
+Don't abuse this little tool.

+Once I'm done I'll include the map resulting from both sources in this repo (given they aren't too large).